-Annex 1: Student liability census points

-The University will charge you based on the start dates of terms published by the Student Finance Authorities.
-The University refers to these dates as census points and they determine the percentage of the tuition fee charged dependant on when you leave a course.
+Student liability census points The University will charge tuition fees based on the start dates of terms published by the Student Finance Authorities.
+The University refers to these dates as census points and they determine the percentage of the tuition fee charged dependant on the last date of engagement recorded for you (either online or in attendance).